Michshelle/tezos_Dapp_loan_system/README.md

 "Debt ownership transfer" and "debt token withdrawal" have been released to the public users;  "Token mint function" can be used when the token owner account is being connected to the tezbridge.

 Spare the coarse design of the webpage as I know too little about frontend especially javescript and react.
 Basically I'm mimicing the code mentioned in the reference section.

+# Limitations for the built part

+1. Lots of errors and warnings under the hood cannot be addressed enough.
+If you are trying to run the app yourself, please open the browser dev console to make sure the process.
+2. CORS policy needs to be overriden when making localhost test, here I would recommend chrome extension adds-on for temporary bypass.
+An alternative is to use a proxy to fetch value.

 # Project Reference